PatrickJS/cli-book/chapter-one/chapter-one.md

 	PHLMLAMEAD:~$ _

 The command was not run with the required arguments, so it printed out instructions on how to use it.
 Notice how `-pv` and `-m mode` are wrapped in brackets.
 Flags or arguments surrounded in brackets are optional.
-The `directory` argument however is required.
+The `directory` argument is required.

 Let's run `mkdir` again, but this time provide a name for our new folder.